 *Production photography of Tamara Rojo in Song of the Earth courtesy of The Royal Ballet.

-English National Ballet brings its Song of the Earth / La Sylphide double bill to Milton Keynes Theatre from Tuesday 17th October until Saturday 21st October 2017.
+English National Ballet brings its Song of the Earth / La Sylphide double bill to Milton Keynes Theatre from Tuesday 17 to Saturday 21 October 2017.

 I also wrote previews for: